-Damien Hirst is the most prominent artist to have emerged from the British art scene in the 1990s.
+Damien Hirst is one of the most prominent artists to have emerged from the British art scene in the 1990s.
 His role as an artist and curator has proved fundamental in the development of the group that became internationally known as ‘the YBAs’ (Young British Artists).
 Hirst’s work asks viewers to question the main dilemmas of human existence: birth, illness, death and religion.

-The ARTIST ROOMS collection comprises five important works spanning Hirst’s career including photography, painting, sculpture and installation.
-The early photograph taken in a morgue, With Dead Head is included, displaying an early preoccupation with death.
+The ARTIST ROOMS collection comprises eight important works spanning Hirst’s career including photography, painting, sculpture and installation.
+The early photograph taken in a morgue, With Dead Head 1991 is included, displaying an early preoccupation with death.

-Away from the Flock - one of his ‘Natural History’ works featuring dead animals floating in vitrines - features a sheep floating in formaldehyde.
+Away from the Flock 1994 – one of Hirst's ‘Natural History’ works featuring dead animals floating in vitrines – features a sheep in formaldehyde.
 The lamb looks alive but is dead, and references the religious theme of the lamb of God.
-Religion is explored further in the large triptych work, Trinity - Pharmacology, Physiology, Pathology, in which medical products become a replacement for faith.
+Religion is explored further in the large triptych work, Trinity - Pharmacology, Physiology, Pathology 2000, in which medical products become a replacement for faith.

-The most recent painting in the collection, the large butterfly diptych Monument to the Living and the Dead, was made by Hirst specifically for Anthony d’Offay’s ARTIST ROOMS collection.
+The most recent painting in the collection, the large butterfly diptych Monument to the Living and the Dead 2006, was made by Hirst specifically for Anthony d’Offay’s ARTIST ROOMS collection.